BigEnoter/discord-selfbot/README.md

 }
 ```

-Step#3: type `npm install` to install all modules project needs
+Step#3: type `npm install` in cmd or whatever u use as terminal to install all modules project needs

 Step#4: run the bot via `run.bat`